-Angry Bird is the most popular “bird” in the world now, but people will forget it soon.
+Angry Bird was used to be the most popular “bird” in the world, but now most people forget it.
 Out of 660 bird species in Borneo, do you know which one is the most wanted bird by bird watchers?
 It’s Bornean Bristlehead (Species: Pityriasis gymnocephala), which is endemic to Borneo.
 It is so special that it should take over hornbill as the most iconic bird of Borneo.
 Birders from all over the world consider Bornean Bristlehead a trophy bird and pay thousand$ just to see it.

-In Borneo Bird Festival last month, foreign birders, who visited the festival, took the opportunity to look for this bird near the event site, i.e. Rainforest Discovery Centre (RDC) in Sepilok of Sandakan, one of the most promising places where Bornean Bristlehead shows up frequently.
+In Borneo Bird Festival every year, foreign birders who visit the festival would take the opportunity to look for Bornean Bristlehead at the event site, i.e. Rainforest Discovery Centre (RDC) in Sepilok of Sandakan, one of the most promising places where Bornean Bristlehead shows up frequently.

 Bornean Bristlehead is classified as a Near Threatened rare bird species.
 Some people catch it and sell it as a pet bird in black market (of course it is illegal).
 This bird lives in rainforest from lowland to 1,200 Metres asl.
 It is usually seen foraging in flocks of 5 to 10 in the middle and upper canopy, generally feeding on insects.
 What makes Bornean Bristlehead so unique is – it is the sole representative of the family Pityriasis (scientific grouping).

-Bornean Bristlehead is generally scarce but locally common resident.
+Bornean Bristlehead is generally scarce but a locally common resident.
 You need some luck to see it.
-Some bird watchers can spend hours waiting for Bornean Bristlehead on this canopy walk.
-Sadly, for my first 2 days in Sepilok, I didn’t see it, though a few birders had spotted it and shared its photo on Facebook.
+Some bird watchers can spend hours waiting for Bornean Bristlehead on the canopy walk of Rainforest Discovery Centre.
+Sometimes Bornean Bristlehead is accompanied by other large forest birds (e.g. babblers, malkohaa, drongos, hornbills, woodpeckers) that form a hunting flock to feed on insects.

 You have to believe in the Law of Attraction.
 If you keep thinking about one thing, no matter it is good or bad, it will come to you.
-In my last day in Sandakan, some birders told me that they saw Bornean Bristlehead in forest nearby.
+One day in Sandakan, some birders told me that they saw Bornean Bristlehead in the Sepilok forest nearby.
 When I rushed to the site, there were already a group of birders and photographers waiting for the bird.

 You just need the